Multiparametric Cardiac 18F-FDG PET: Pilot Comparison of FDG Delivery Rate with 82Rb Myocardial Blood Flow: Methods

-We used the Pearson's correlation analysis approach to analyze the potential correlation between myocardial FDG $K_1$ and $^{82}$Rb MBF.
-The effect of FDG scan duration on the correlation of FDG $K_1$ with MBF was also investigated for the three different FDG kinetic models (2T6P, 2T5P, and 1T4P).

-Pearson's correlation analysis was also conducted between MBF and biological variables such as age (years), body mass index (BMI) (kg/m$^2$), and blood glucose (BG) level (mg/dL).
-Two-sample t test was also employed on FDG $K_1$ and MBF which were divided into different groups.
+We used the Pearson's correlation analysis and/or the Spearman correlation when appropriate to analyze the potential correlation between FDG $K_1$ and MBF and biological variables such as age (years), body mass index (BMI) (kg/m$^2$), and blood glucose (BG) level (mg/dL).
 A p value $\le$0.05 was considered as statistically significant.

-To further study the independent association of FDG $K_1$ with MBF, the biological variables that are correlated with FDG $K_1$ and MBF were included in a multivariate linear regression using the following equation:

-where $\boldsymbol{\beta}=(\beta_1, \beta_2, ...)^T$ is the coefficient vector, $\mathbf{X}=(x_1,x_2, ...)^T$ consists of the variables including FDG $K_1$, biological variables, and 1.
-A variable with a p value less than or equal to 0.05 was considered as statistically significant for predicting MBF.
-All the analyses were done using MATLAB (MathWorks, MA).
+All the analyses were done using MATLAB (MathWorks, MA). \txtc{The Bland-Altman plot \cite{Bland1986} was used to quantitatively compare FDG MBF with Rb MBF.
+When appropriate, the estimated standard error (SE) of a parameter estimate $x$ was also reported in the format of $x\pm$SE.}